Frequently asked questions

 Mountain training publish their first aid FAQs

 here.
 Climbing wall instructors need an eight-hour course.
 The minimum for other award holders is a 16-hour course.
-Please be aware that our courses don't provide an extensive introduction to remote emergency management, but the REC 16-hour Emergency First Aid course does look at a range of problems and issues that may occur outdoors.
+Please be aware that our courses don't provide an extensive introduction to remote emergency management, but the REC 16-hour outdoor first aid course does look at a range of problems and issues that may occur outdoors.

 What are the first aid qualification requirements of the British Caving Association?

 CIC handbook 2012*, section 2.3.14, indicates that an appropriate sixteen-hour course is required by Cave Instructor Certificate candidates.
-While the three-day QA Level 3 Award in First Aid at Work (RQF) course and the two-day REC Emergency First Aid course will teach relevant, transferable skills, neither are aimed at providing an introduction to remote emergency care associated with caving.
+While the three-day QA Level 3 Award in First Aid at Work (RQF) course and the two-day REC outdoor first aid course will teach relevant, transferable skills, neither are aimed at providing an introduction to remote emergency care associated with caving.

 *password for the handbook, publically available on their website, is "edition2".